trueos/trueos-docs/trueos-handbook/using.rst

 ======================

-Several file managers are available for installation using :ref:`AppCafe®`. :numref:`Table %s <filemanagers>` provides an overview of several popular file managers.
+Several file managers are available for installation using
+|appcafe|. :numref:`Table %s <filemanagers>` provides an overview
+of several popular file managers.
 To launch an installed file manager, type its name as it appears in the :guilabel:`Application` column.
-To install the file manager, use :ref:`AppCafe®` to install the package name listed in the :guilabel:`Install` column.
+To install the file manager, use |appcafe| to install the package name listed in the :guilabel:`Install` column.
 To research a file manager's capabilities, start with the URL listed in its :guilabel:`Screenshot` column.

 .. _filemanagers: